sappelhoff/Decisions-From-Experience/README.md

 - code_v1 --> first version of the code, all in one script
 - code_v2 --> separate scripts, more tidy
 - code_v2 --> same as v2 but with improved timing
+- code_v4 --> same as v3 but with EEG markers

 For more information, [read the documentation!](documentation/DFE_docu.pdf)